 RAINN and Sexual Assault Prevention

-This article is part of a running series with Rowan University’s Healthy Campus Initiatives.
+This article is part of a running series with Rowan University’s Wellness Center.
 This collaboration aims to educate students about personal well-being options.
-For further updates, follow @RowanHCI on Twitter, Instagram or Facebook.
+For further updates, follow @RowanUWellness on Twitter, Instagram or Facebook.
 Hey everyone, McCarly Thompson here from Healthy Campus Initiatives!
-According to RAINN (Rape, Abuse & Incest National Network), “Every 73 seconds, an American […]
+According to RAINN (Rape, Abuse & Incest National Network), “Every 73 seconds, an American is […]

 Unplug

-This article is part of a running series with Rowan University’s Healthy Campus Initiatives.
+This article is part of a running series with Rowan University’s Wellness Center.
 This collaboration aims to educate students about personal well-being options.
-For further updates, follow @RowanHCI on Twitter, Instagram or Facebook.
+For further updates, follow @RowanUWellness on Twitter, Instagram or Facebook.
 Turning on the TV or opening up the News app nowadays can feel like a chore.
-Or the opposite could be true — […]
+Or the opposite could be true — it […]

 Beyond the Classroom: Generation Action’s Rowan Chapter President, Alexis Thompson